TrevorMcCormick/trmccormick/blog/2025-12-01-pagespeed-monitoring/index.md

     },
     page: {
       title: "This Blog Post",
-      description: "React component that displays performance data fetched at build time from a static JSON file.
-Data is pre-fetched from the API during the Docusaurus build process, eliminating client-side API calls and improving page load performance.", }
+      description: "React component that fetches performance data from the API at runtime for always-fresh metrics.
+Falls back to static build-time data if the API is unavailable.", }
   }}
 />